pyohio/Conference-Documentation/volunteer_instructions/presentation_assistant.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+tips from AV:

+Try to do things in this order:

-Get the mic on the presenter asap.
-The longer it is on them, the better.
+1. Get the mic on the presenter asap.
+The sooner it is on them, the better.
 If there is a problem, the sooner we know about it the better, and some of the problems become apparent after a min or two, like head set not hooked to ear correctly and falls off, or it shifts